 Their beautiful underwater songs were like male humpback whales during their underwater swims.

-The Ceti were envisioned using to use sounds like blue and fin whales.
+I envisioned the Ceti to use sounds like blue and fin whales.

 I imagined the Nesoi whistles sounded like Beluga whales.